- About the Council

 For the first time, Potential New Members must register to participate in IFC Recruitment.
-Registering only takes a few minutes and will allow you to better connect with our Chapters.
+Registering only takes a few minutes and will allow you to better connect with our chapters.
 Your contact information will be sent directly to the recruitment chairmen of each chapter and they will contact you to discuss their recruitment program.
 To speed up this contracting process, feel free to call or email recruitment chairmen directly through their chapter social media.

 2. CHECK OUT THE CHAPTER PROFILES/CHAPTER WEBSITES AND CONTACT CHAPTERS YOU ARE INTERESTED IN

 Most chapters have very up to date websites that have contact information, chapter values, and chapter statistics.
 Each chapter is a little different, so research as best as you can which chapter will suit you.
-We recommend looking through Chapter’s social media pages, as well as reading about each Fraternities’ core values and mission.
+We recommend looking through chapters' social media pages, as well as reading about each Fraternities’ core values and mission.

 3. ATTEND CHAPTER EVENTS

 After getting in contact with a recruitment chairman, the chairman will extend opportunities and events to get to know the brotherhood.
 Some events include rafting trips, paintballing, BBQs, and sporting events.
-Fall 2020 events will all be virtual, but Fraternities will still be very active and looking to add new members.

 4. RECEIVE A BID (formal invitation)